Amanda Burke | Berkeley, CA

 A south Sacramento native, Amanda is a graduate of UC Berkeley, with majors in Art and American Studies and a focus on Race, Culture and Identity in Urban Schools.
 She has taught art at various elementary schools in the East Bay, worked as an illustrator for the Daily Californian, and co-taught a children’s literature writing and illustration class.
 Amanda is grateful to have worked with local programs that prioritize under-served youth, social justice, and community involvement.

 Amanda strives to be a compassionate ally to her students.
 She seeks to help her students uncover opportunities for critical thinking and unconventional learning in everyday life.
 As an educator, she acts as a facilitator, engaging student interests and providing the support they need to become empowered, active learners.
 In her spare time, Amanda likes to scavenge for and re-purpose street finds, get lost in new video game worlds, read children’s literature, cook cheap and delicious food, explore the Bay via walking and public transit, and of course, make art.

-Amanda is Co-Director of the CM Afterschool program, Director of CM Kids' Choice Summer Camp, and tutors K-8 reading and writing, as well as AP English, AP US History, AP World History, college applications and essays, and executive functioning.
+Amanda is Director of Instructional Support, and tutors K-8 reading and writing, as well as AP English, AP US History, AP World History, college applications and essays, and executive functioning.